 2.3.1 Larval host specificity

 The vast majority of weevils engaged in brood-site pollination appear to be strictly monophagous as larvae (Franz & Valente 2005; de Medeiros & Núñez-Avellaneda 2013; Valente & de Medeiros 2013; Toon et al. 2020; de Medeiros & Farrell 2020; de Medeiros & Vanin 2020; Haran et al. 2021; Hsiao & Oberprieler 2022).
-Such a level of specialization is rare for phytophagous insects, even when considering other groups of endophagous feeders, which are known to be generally highly specialized (e.g., Gaston et al. 1992; Bernays & Chapman 1994; Kergoat et al. 2008, 2018).
+Such a level of specialization is rare for weevils and phytophagous insects in general, even when considering other groups of endophagous feeders, which are known to be generally highly specialized (e.g., Gaston et al. 1992; Anderson 1993; Bernays & Chapman 1994; Kergoat et al. 2008, 2018).
 One of the most striking case reflecting this host specificity is the pollination ecology of sympatric palms belonging to the genus Oenocarpus in the Amazon (Núñez-Avellaneda et al. 2015).
 The three species studied have a very similar floral structure and phenology, but each has a specific assemblage of weevil pollinators, only a few of which are able to visit several Oenocarpus species.
+Also, in Montella weevils actively pollinating Dichaea cogniauxiana, adults visit the flowers of another orchid species (D. pendula), but can only complete their life cycle in the former due differences in self-compatibility of the reproductive system (Nunes et al. 2016).
 Cases of oligophagy or polyphagy in weevil pollinators have been suggested in several systems based on general observations of inflorescences visitors, but these have never been formally tested (Franz & Valente 2005; Ratnayake et al. 2006; Saunders 2020).
 In the Annonaceae – Ochyromerini system, a species of Endaeus has been identified as the pollinator of two congeneric and sympatric Polyalthia species (Ratnayake et al. 2006).
-In the Araceae – Derelomini and Cyclanthaceae – Derelomini systems, a few intriguing cases of oligophagy or even polyphagy have been reported for weevil species acting as effective pollinators (Franz & O’brien 2001a, 2001b; Franz 2006, 2007); however, most of these accounts should be viewed with caution as they are based on observations of adult stages only.
+In the Araceae – Derelomini and Cyclanthaceae – Derelomini systems, a few intriguing cases of oligophagy or even polyphagy have been reported for weevil species acting as effective pollinators (Franz & O’brien 2001a,b; Franz 2006, 2007); however, most of these accounts should be viewed with caution as they are based on observations of adult stages only.
 Weevils can be slightly eclectic in the selection of flowers visited at the adult stages (Haran et al. 2022a) and over-interpretation of these visits can lead to erroneous conclusions about larval host specificity.
 The complexity of the host plant taxonomy can also make it difficult to interpret historical records and blur patterns of host-associations (de Medeiros & Vanin 2020).
 All of this highlights that understanding the level of species-specificity in these systems is primarily hampered by the lack of actual host plant data for the larval stages (Franz 2004).
-More generally, integrative and detailed studies are needed to accurately assess plant-weevil BSPM relationships.
+More generally, integrative and detailed studies are needed to accurately assess plant-weevil BSPM interactions.
 All detailed studies of host plant associations using molecular data have found a higher than previously thought weevil diversity and a very high degree of specialization on their hosts (Downie & Williams 2009; Brookes et al. 2015; de Medeiros & Farrell 2020; Haran et al. 2021).

 2.3.2 Sympatric species assemblages